Begin Your Recovery

 Devotions

-This type of group is typically the first group of the day, allowing group members to focus on a spiritual principle.
-Those that do not hold to a spiritual belief find what they can relate to and focus on that strength.
+This type of group is typically the first group of the day, allowing group members to focus on a holistic principle.
+Those that do not hold to a holistic belief find what they can relate to and focus on that strength.
 This group often includes gratefulness, appreciation, building core values, and connecting to God or their higher power.

 Coping Skills